OpenVPN/openvpn/doc/man-sections/client-options.rst

   When iterating through connection profiles, only consider profiles using protocol ``p`` (:code:`tcp` \| :code:`udp`).

+  Note that this specifically only filters by the transport layer protocol, i.e. UDP or TCP.
+This does not affect whether IPv4 or IPv6 is used as IP protocol.

+  For implementation reasons the option accepts the :code:`4` and :code:`6` suffixes when specifying the protocol
+  (i.e. :code:`udp4` / :code:`udp6` / :code:`tcp4` / :code:`tcp6`).
+  However, these behave the same as without the suffix and should be avoided to prevent confusion.

 --pull
   This option must be used on a client which is connecting to a multi-client server.
 It indicates to OpenVPN that it should accept